Careers with NSHE

 Job Description

-The NSHE is comprised of eight institutions: three universities, four community colleges and a research institute.
-The public system of higher education in Nevada continues to experience growth with significant challenges and opportunities in serving over 105,000 students and 15,000 employees.
+The Nevada System of Higher Education (NSHE) invites applications and nominations for the position of Research Administrator.
+This is a grant-funded, renewable, full-time, non-tenured, administrative position and reports to the Director of System Sponsored Programs and EPSCoR.
+The position is located in Las Vegas, NV.
+The NSHE is comprised of eight institutions: two universities, a state college, four community colleges and a research institute.
+The public system of higher education in Nevada continues to experience growth with significant challenges and opportunities in serving over 105,000 students and 12,000 employees.

-APPROXIMATE STARTING DATE: July 15, 2024
+APPROXIMATE STARTING DATE: November 15, 2024

 KNOWLEDGE, SKILLS, AND ABILITIES: Successful candidates must possess the following knowledge, skills and abilities.
 It is recommended that applicants for this position address each of the following items in the letter of application: